-In January 2012, Gov. Dennis Daugaard introduced a bill that would implement a statewide evaluation system with four levels of performance.
+In January 2012, Gov. Dennis Daugaard introduced a bill that would implement a statewide evaluation system for teachers with four levels of performance.
 His bill also calls for establishment of standards for principals and a statewide evaluation system for principals.
 If passed, the bill would phase out continuing contract status for any teachers who haven't earned it by July 1, 2012.
+UPDATE: Since sending in this application, House Bill 1234 passed the South Dakota Legislature.
+The bill included requirements for statewide evaluation systems for teachers and principals - each based on four levels of performance.
+The state mandate for continuing contract will be eliminated in 2016, rather than 2012.

-To support these evaluation efforts as well as implementation of the Common Core, the governor has proposed a statewide professional development effort backed by \$8.4 million.
+To support these evaluation efforts as well as implementation of the Common Core, the Governor has proposed a statewide professional development effort backed by \$8.4 million.
+UPDATE: Since sending in this application, the Governor's professional development funding proposal passed the South Dakota Legislature.